 In this guide, we explain the important difference between a transit and a stopover and the effect they have on award pricing.
-We also give three examples of incorporating short or long stays in Dubai, Hong Kong and Sydney on your next trip overseas.
+We also give three examples of incorporating short or long stays in Singapore, Dubai, Hong Kong and Sydney on your next trip overseas.

 This guide deals only with one-way award redemptions.
 If you want to book a more extensive round-the-world trip with your Qantas points, we have our separate Qantas Round The World Class Award Guide here.

 The determining factor in the pricing of your award ticket with Qantas depends on whether you are doing a:

 - transit of up to 23 hours and 59 minutes = no additional costs for transits of different lengths

 - stopover of 24 hours or more = not free (prices each segment separately)

 Most frequent flyer programs, including Qantas, allow free transits.

 Some frequent flyer programs allow free stopovers; however Qantas does not.